Man arrested in fatal shooting of Migos rapper Takeoff

-HOUSTON (AP) — Police have arrested a 33-year-old man on a murder charge in the fatal shooting of rapper Takeoff, who they said was a “innocent bystander” to gunfire last month outside a bowling alley in Houston.
+HOUSTON (AP) — A 33-year-old man was arrested on a murder charge in the shooting of rapper Takeoff, who police on Friday said was an “innocent bystander” when he was struck by gunfire outside a Houston bowling alley.

-Patrick Xavier Clark was taken into custody peacefully Thursday night, Houston Police Chief Troy Finner said Friday.
-Clark's arrest came one day after another man was charged in connection with the shooting that wounded two other people.
+Patrick Xavier Clark was taken into custody peacefully Thursday night, Houston Police Chief Troy Finner said.
+Clark's arrest came one day after another man was charged in connection with the Nov.
+1 shooting, which authorities said followed a dispute over a dice game and wounded two other people.

 Clark was being held in jail Friday awaiting a bond hearing.
-Court records do not list an attorney who could speak for him.
+Court records do not list an attorney who could speak for him, but indicate he was arrested as he was preparing to leave the country for Mexico.

 Born Kirsnick Khari Ball, Takeoff was the youngest member of Migos, the Grammy-nominated rap trio from suburban Atlanta that also featured his uncle Quavo and cousin Offset.

-Note: This story was first published on December 2, 2022.
-It was updated on December 3, 2022 because The Associated Press erroneously reported Takeoff never released a solo record.
-He released the solo album “The Last Rocket” in 2018.